Cullaville: Events

 On 29 March 1922, during the Irish War of Independence, Irish Republican Army (IRA) volunteers ambushed and shot dead two Royal Irish Constabulary men (Patrick Earley and James Harper) at Ballinacarry Bridge, Cullaville.

 Cullaville, along with the rest of South Armagh, would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

-On 2 September 1942, during the Northern Campaign of the IRA, an attack was scheduled to take place against a British Army barracks in Crossmaglen.
-Twenty IRA volunteers were led by Patrick Demody in a commandeered lorry and accompanying car.
+On 2 September 1942, (the day after the hanging of IRA man Tom Williams) and during the Northern Campaign of the IRA, an attack was scheduled to take place against a British Army barracks in Crossmaglen.
+Twenty IRA volunteers were led by Patrick Demody and Charlie Kerins in a commandeered lorry and accompanying car.
 A passing Royal Ulster Constabulary (RUC) patrol, however, noticed the IRA convoy as it moved through Cullaville and in the ensuing gun battle, one IRA man was injured along with one RUC member.
 Conflicting accounts exist of the outcome, one claiming that the IRA unit surrendered and was released, all survivors being allowed to return to Dublin; another claiming that it was the RUC men (there were only two of them) who surrendered to the IRA and were released.

-The Troubles

-For more information see The Troubles in Cullaville, which includes a list of incidents in Cullaville during the Troubles resulting in two or more fatalities.

 Sport

-The village is home to Cullaville Blues Gaelic Athletic Club.
+The village is home to Culloville Blues Gaelic Athletic Club.
 Tracing its origins to a club founded in 1888, it is one of the oldest clubs in Ireland.